Skip to contents

 estimate_oc - Organic carbon content estimation from organic carbon data

-There is linear correlation between organic carbon and organic matter content.
-This correlation can change between ecosystems and sampling sites due to changes in organic matter composition among other factors.
-This function model a linear correlation between organic matter and organic carbon content in your samples and predict the content of organic carbon for those samples were there is no organic carbon values.
-Estimation of organic carbon is done by means of linear regressions on log(organic carbon) ~ log(organic matter).
-It gives back a organic carbon value for each organic matter value provided.
-If there is a organic carbon value for that sample it return the same value, else, generates a model for that site, else, model for specie, else, model for that ecosystem.
-If a model can not be created due to the low number of samples (<10) it uses the equations in Fourqurean et al. 2012 for seagrasses, Maxwell et al. 2023 for salt marshes and Piñeiro-Juncal in prepp for mangroves to estimate the organic carbon.
-It is unlikely, but possible, that a model will predict a higher organic carbon than organic matter content.
-This is not possible in nature.
-If this is the case the function will give a warning and it is recommended to discard that model.
+Typically the relationship between organic carbon and organic matter content can be modelled with a linear regression model.
+This relationship can change between ecosystems and sampling sites due to changes in organic matter composition among other factors.
+This function (estimate_oc()) fits a linear model between organic matter and organic carbon content in your samples to estimate the content of organic carbon in those samples lacking those values.
+The estimation of organic carbon is done by means of linear regressions on log(organic carbon) ~ log(organic matter).
+If there is a value for organic carbon for that sample it returns the same value; otherwise, it estimates organic carbon from a model fitted to that site, or a model fitted to that species, or else a model fitted to that ecosystem.
+If there are too few samples to build a reliable model or the model fit is too poor,estimate_oc() uses the equations in Fourqurean et al. (2012) for seagrasses, Maxwell et al. (2023) for salt marshes and Piñeiro-Juncal (in prep.) for mangroves to estimate the organic carbon.
+It is unlikely, but possible, that a model predicts higher organic carbon than organic matter content.
+As this is not possible in nature, the function will give a warning and it is recommended to discard that model.

 estimate_h - Sample thickness estimation